Enhancing Audit Quality

 When auditing financial statements, it’s critical that auditors properly consider accounting estimates.
 Non-conformity in this area is the most common audit issue detected by practice monitoring programs worldwide.

 To support compliance, we are exploring changes to AU-C 540.
-In addition, we’ve launched a suite of revenue recognition resources at www.aicpa.org/revenuerecognition, and we promote greater understanding of valuations by offering the Certified in Entity and Intangibles Valuations (CEIV) and the soon-to-be-launched Certified in Valuation of Financial Instruments credentials.
+In addition, we’ve launched a suite of revenue recognition resources at www.aicpa.org/revenuerecognition, and we promote greater understanding of valuations by offering the Certified in Entity and Intangibles Valuations (CEIV) and the Certified in Valuation of Financial Instruments credentials.

 Obtaining an understanding of a client’s internal control is fundamental to any audit.
 However, many auditors struggle with the identifying controls, evaluating their design and implementation, and testing their operating effectiveness.